L337Rabbit/TwitchIRC/README.md

 | IsMod | Whether the viewer is a mod in the channel. |
 | ViewerType | The type of viewer (ADMIN, BROADCASTER, GLOBAL_MODERATOR, MODERATOR, STAFF, VIEWER, or VIP). |
 | Badges | A collection of Badges applicable to the viewer.
 Usually displayed to the left of the viewer's name in Twitch chat. |

+# Using the Message Queue

+# Loading the Current List of Viewers